 Hadassah migrated to the United States with her family in 1924.
-In New York on Oct.
-28, 1933, Hadassah married Milton Epstein, a painter who also owned a scholarly book store that would later be located near Columbia University for over fifty years.
-Milton led Hadassah to New York’s museums, theaters and dance performances.
-Upon seeing Ted Shawn of the Denishawn Dancers perform his Whirling Dervish, Hadassah was flooded with memories, but also struck with the awareness of what an artist could do: the artist could present the traditional form and do so with the magic and excitement of theater.
+In New York on October 28, 1933, she married Milton Epstein, a painter who also owned a scholarly book store that would later be located near Columbia University for over fifty years.
+Milton led Hadassah to New York’s museums, theaters, and dance performances.
+Upon seeing Ted Shawn of the Denishawn Dancers perform his Whirling Dervish, Hadassah was flooded with memories but also struck with the awareness of what an artist could do: the artist could present the traditional form and do so with the magic and excitement of theater.

-Spira Epstein began dance studies in New York City under the renowned pioneer of modern dance, Ruth St. Denis, and under Jack Cole, famous dancer of early Hollywood cinema, both of whom had been attracted to the dance of India.
-In her autobiography St. Denis wrote, “Of those who composed that first little choir, Hadassah springs first to mind.
+Spira Epstein began dance studies in New York City under the renowned pioneer of modern dance, Ruth St. Denis, and under Jack Cole, a famous dancer of early Hollywood cinema, both of whom had been attracted to the dance of India.
+In her autobiography, St. Denis wrote, “Of those who composed that first little choir, Hadassah springs first to mind.
 A fine sensitive soul...”
-Simultaneously, she studied with Mme.
-LaMeri, founder of The Ethnologic Dance Center in New York, and Nala Najan, a master of the Tanjore Temple style and the leading Hindu dance scholar in the U.S. She learned the Javanese dances from the Court of Soerakarta, receiving the only Teacher’s Diploma granted in the U.S., from Radem Mas Kodrat and Radem Mas Wiradat, twin brothers who performed Javanese music at the Javanese Pavilion of the 1939 World’s Fair, New York.
+Simultaneously, she studied with Mme LaMeri, founder of The Ethnologic Dance Center in New York, and Nala Najan, a master of the Tanjore Temple style and the leading Hindu dance scholar in the United States.
+She learned the Javanese dances from the Court of Soerakarta, receiving the only Teacher’s Diploma granted in the United States, from Radem Mas Kodrat and Radem Mas Wiradat, twin brothers who performed Javanese music at the Javanese Pavilion of the 1939 World’s Fair, New York.
 Her name first appeared in the New York newspapers as a member of the Kenji Hinoke Japanese Dance Company.

 Her signature piece, Shuvi Nafshi (1947), was based on a verse from Psalm 116, “Return O My Soul.”
 Of the psalm she said, “My interpretation?
 Man is not alone when he is ecstatically aware that his soul, albeit an infinitesimal spark, is part and parcel of the Universal Flame.”
 The work was the expression of her religious belief that the dance was a means to attain this ecstatic awareness and thereby to connect with her Source.
 “Shuvi Nafshi, a dance of Biblical power in its projection of ecstatic reverence for the divine...powerful and beautiful, is not only of interest because of its emotional communications but also because of its absorbing fusion of modern dance’s expressional qualities with oriental movement idioms” (Walter Terry, New York Herald Tribune).